FailC/aor_times/README.md

 # aor_times
-Script for art of rally Leaderboards.txt file outputs the total time of all the groups
+Script for art of rally to check how many stages you completed outputs the total time of all the groups

 File location (i think):
 Linux